cyberconnecthq/cyber-account/README.md

 ### Parameters

-- chain: The target chain that CyberAccount is deployed on.
+- chain: The target chain of the CyberAccount is deployed on.
   ```typescript
   type Chain = {
     id: number;